 Warning: this is going to be a photo-heavy post.

 There’s something about spring that makes me want to photograph every living plant in sight.
 Does anyone else feel this compulsion??
 Spring produce is just so beautiful and vibrant that it almost demands to be captured on film.
 And not just the produce, the trees and the wild plants and the underbrush, too.
-I went on a hike with my guy last weekend, and had a blast photographing the little brooks and streams in the forest.
+I went on a hike last weekend, and had a blast photographing the little brooks and streams in the forest.

 Today’s recipe is all about hiking, or gardening, or dandelions – whatever makes you feel grateful for spring.
 This salad is super fresh and peppery, and honestly tastes like spring on a plate (or bowl).
 The recipe itself is very free-form… just take as much as you like of each ingredient and toss it with as much of the mustardy spring onion dressing as you like.